Preparing for the careers fair

 Prepare some questions – here are some ideas to start you off:

-- Particular strengths of the organisation
+- What are the particular strengths of the organisation?

 Watch the videos: our students' advice for the fair